BWH Division of General Internal Medicine Primary Care Program

 Community Engagement

 In 2018, residents in the two primary care programs identified community outreach and engagement as a core facet of their training.
-One way in which our residents have incorporated community engagement into their training is through work with Sportsmen’s Tennis and Enrichment Center is a tennis club located in Dorchester, a neighborhood of Boston.
-Sportsmen’s has been serving Boston’s inner city since 1961, as the first indoor non-profit tennis club built by and for the Black community.
+One way in which our residents have incorporated community engagement into their training is through work with Sportsmen’s Tennis and Enrichment Center.
+Sportsmen’s is a tennis club located in Dorchester, a neighborhood of Boston.
+Sportsmen’s has been been in continuous operation since 1961, as the first indoor non-profit tennis club built by and for the Black community.
 The BWH Center for Community Wellness (CCW) was launched at Sportsmen’s in 2015 with a mission to advance health and chronic disease prevention in the communities of Dorchester, Mattapan, and Roxbury.
 Through the CCW, our residents are involved in a longitudinal capacity in conducting health education and health promotion workshops, a collaboration that has been deeply rewarding to all involved.

 After Residency